 Washing and ironing

-- Lavender Lemon cashmere can be dry cleaned or hand washed.
+- Lemonwood cashmere can be dry cleaned or hand washed.

 - To hand wash, place cashmere in lukewarm water and gently wash with hair shampoo.
 Make sure the shampoo is rinsed out completely.
 Gently squeeze out excess water, without twisting or wringing the cashmere.
 Reshape the garment and dry flat on a drying rack or clean towel, away from direct sunlight and heat.